Arcimoto Inc (FUV) Stock Price and Analyst Predictions - News Heater

 FUV) stock’s latest price update

-The stock of Arcimoto Inc (NASDAQ: FUV) has increased by 5.71 when compared to last closing price of 0.82.
-Despite this, the company has experienced a 5.03% gain in its stock price over the last five trading sessions.
+The stock price of Arcimoto Inc (NASDAQ: FUV) has plunged by -9.88 when compared to previous closing price of 0.81, but the company has seen a -13.02% decline in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-08-25 that Arcimoto (FUV) incurs Q2 net loss of around $13.2 million (translating to $1.71 per share), narrower than $17.4 million (or $8.80 per share) recorded in the corresponding period of last year.

 FUV’s Market Performance

-During the last 5 trading sessions, FUV rose by +5.03%, which changed the moving average for the period of 200-days by -78.03% in comparison to the 20-day moving average, which settled at $0.8892.
-In addition, Arcimoto Inc saw -73.57% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FUV fell by -13.02%, which changed the moving average for the period of 200-days by -81.33% in comparison to the 20-day moving average, which settled at $0.8582.
+In addition, Arcimoto Inc saw -77.88% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for FUV